snoyberg/posa-chapter/warp.md

 The old composer builds HTTP response header with `Builder`, rope-like data structure.
 First, it converts `Status` and each element of `ResponseHeaders` to `Builder`.
-This operation runs in O(1).
+Each conversion runs in O(1).
-Then, it concatenate them by repeating append one `Builder` to anther.
+Then, it concatenates them by repeatedly appending one `Builder` to anther.
 Thank to rope-like feature, each append operation also runs in O(1).
 Lastly, it packs an HTTP response header by copying data from `Builder` to a buffer in O(N).